lif31up/model-agnostic-meta-learning/README.md

 Few-shot learning focuses on enabling models to generalize to new tasks with only a few labeled examples.
 MAML achieves this by optimizing for a set of parameters that can quickly adapt to new tasks through gradient-based updates, allowing the model to efficiently learn from limited data.

-> Check out the full explnation in [GitBook](https://lif31up.gitbook.io/lif31up/few-shot-learning/model-agnostic-meta-learning-for-fast-adaptation-of-deep-networks)
+> Check out the full explanation in [GitBook](https://lif31up.gitbook.io/lif31up/few-shot-learning/model-agnostic-meta-learning-for-fast-adaptation-of-deep-networks)

 > You can quick start on [Colab](https://colab.research.google.com/drive/1ZmtP8rMZsSN_yA6tz3IKQU0ECXeAI018#scrollTo=iMjrWpR0FxHn)